x-limitless-x/blakedrumm.com/_posts/2022-06-08-reinstall-reporting-scom-2019.markdown

 ## Solution
 The following may resolve the above error for you:
-1. Start by connecting to the Operations Manager database. **(Create a backup of your Databases prior to any direct edits)**
+1. Start by connecting to the Operations Manager database via SQL Server Management Studio. **(Create a backup of your Databases prior to any direct edits)**
 2. Get the current version of the Management Server you are connecting SSRS with note the version *(we will use this later to revert the changes to the DB)*

    ### Example: